noteed/sentry/README.md

 - Separate data types for save/restore (i.e. with SafeCopy instances) and data types actually used at runtime.
 - Build on 7.0 and 7.4 (was tested only on 7.0.3 so far).
-- Tag a 0.1 version and push it to Hackage.